Neural Embedded Mixed-Integer Optimization for Location-Routing Problems: Introduction

-To address these challenges, we propose a new approach that formulates an easy-to-solve MIP model, in which the vehicle routing cost associated with each opened facility is approximated using a sparse neural network surrogate.
-Our approach is termed Neural Embedded Optimization for Location-Routing Problems (NEO-LRP) and leverages the key property that the optimal vehicle routing cost is a set function that is permutation-invariant to the ordering of its customers.
-The neural network surrogate consists of feed-forward rectified linear units (ReLU) that enables its embedding within a MIP using binary variables and linear constraints.
-When the network is sparse, the resulting neural embedded model can be quickly solved using off-the-shelf MIP solvers.
+To overcome this limitation, we propose a new approach that formulates an easy-to-solve MIP model in which the vehicle routing cost associated with each opened facility is approximated by a neural surrogate.
+In our approach, any custom constraints can be handled by an off-the-shelf MIP solver, while the neural surrogate enables bypassing the explicit solution of embedded routing problems, thereby making the MIP model solvable within a reasonable time.
+Our method, Neural Embedded Optimization for Location-Routing Problems (NEO-LRP), exploits the fact that the vehicle routing cost associated with a given depot must be \emph{permutation-invariant} with respect to its assigned customers.
+Specifically, the method uses Deep Sets \citep{zaheer2017deep} and Graph Transformers \citep{yun2019graph} for this purpose, since the architecture naturally respects permutation invariance.
+We show that these trained models can be readily embedded within a MIP using binary variables and linear constraints, thus enabling their efficient solution using standard MIP solvers.

+The NEO-LRP framework decomposes the CLRP into two hierarchical components.
+At the higher level, it solves a facility location and customer allocation problem to decide which depots to open and how customers are assigned.
+Unlike classical FLP approaches, where such location-allocation decisions are made independently of routing costs, NEO-LRP employs a neural surrogate model that approximates the routing cost on the induced subgraph formed by each open depot and its allocated customers, thereby providing routing cost information during the location-allocation phase.
+Once the location-allocation decisions are obtained from this surrogate-informed model, a CVRP is solved on each induced subgraph to construct the actual vehicle routes.
+In this way, NEO-LRP follows a locate-first-and-route-second decomposition, but differs from traditional approaches by explicitly incorporating routing cost approximation into the location phase through the neural surrogate.